 2) Matter and anti-matter equally, but the anti-matter in our universe is hidden?

-3) Matter and anti-matter equally, but matter somehow overcame the anti-matter?
+3) Matter and anti-matter equally, but matter somehow overcame anti-matter?

-Physics dismisses the first option by its equations, and the second because no anti-matter meteors, planets, or stars have been seen, so it assumes the big bang made equal amounts of matter and anti-matter, then the former somehow overcame the latter to give our universe.
+Physics dismisses the first option by its equations, and the second because no anti-matter meteors, planets, or stars have been seen, so it assumes the big bang made equal amounts of matter and anti-matter, but matter then somehow overcame anti-matter to give our universe.
 That no evidence supports this view is called a mystery of physics:

 “The lack of anti-matter is a deep mystery that cannot be explained using the Standard Model.”
 (Oerter,2006), p101.